Katikistan/Notes/Networking.md

 ![[Pasted image 20240121161630.png]]

 ### Is TCP a GBN or an SR protocol?
-TCP acknowledg-ments are cumulative and correctly received but out-of-order segments are not individually ACKed by the receiver.
+TCP acknowledgments are cumulative and correctly received but out-of-order segments are not individually ACKed by the receiver.
 TCP looks a lot like a GBN-style protocol.
 But there are some striking differences between TCP and Go-Back-N. Many TCP implementations will buffer correctly received but out-of-order segments
 #### *example:*
 the sender sends a sequence of segments 1, 2, . . . , N, and all of the segments arrive in order without error at the receiver the acknowledgment for packet n < N gets lost, but the remaining N - 1 acknowledgments arrive at the sender before their respective timeouts.
 GBN would retransmit not only packet n, but also all of the subsequent packets n + 1, n + 2, . . . , N. TCP, on the other hand, would retransmit at most one segment, namely, segment n.
 Moreover, TCP would not even retransmit segment n if the acknowledgment for segment n + 1 arrived before the timeout for segment n.
 ### Transmission rate for TCP
 *"In an ideal world if two TCP connections connect through the same bottleneck router of transmission rate R, each TCP connection will have a transmission rate of R/2.
 In practice, this is not the case and the rate will osculate around R/2.
 Why is this?
 For this question you can assume there are no other connections and that the router will always be the bottleneck for both connections"*

 congestion control mechanisms in TCP will use less than R/2 initially for both connections.
 These will each be automatically increased over time as the full throughput is unused an no packet loss occurs.
 As they each increase the probability of packet loss increases, until the total throughput expected by the combined connections is over R. One, or potentially both of the connections will then cut its connection and start increasing again.
-As each connection linearly increases then halves its throughput, it is prob- able that these will occur against each other (eg whilst one is high the other is low and vice versa), and so each will oscillate around R/2.
+As each connection linearly increases then halves its throughput, it is probable that these will occur against each other (eg whilst one is high the other is low and vice versa), and so each will oscillate around R/2.

 transmission rate R = mbps eller gbps
 L = packet size